hgcl/clara-le/pages/posts/4-gluehwein-and-note-taking.md

 ### [The Zettelkasten Method: Examples to help you get started. (article, 2020)](https://medium.com/@rebeccawilliams9941/the-zettelkasten-method-examples-to-help-you-get-started-8f8a44fa9ae6)

-Rebecca Williams gives a clear and concise explanation to get started with the Zettelkasten Method—beginner friendly!
+Rebecca Williams gives a clear and concise explanation to get started with the Zettelkasten Method — beginner friendly!

 Her step by step approach with concrete examples really helped me settle on a working note-taking system.